blockchyp/blockchyp-go/README.md

 BlockChyp is still pre-release and developer access is by invitation only.
 Godocs are coming soon.

-This project contains a full native Go client for BlockChyp along with a wrapper library for Linux and Windows C/C++ developers.
+This project contains a full native Go client for BlockChyp along with a CLI for Windows, Linux, and Mac OS developers.

 ## Go Installation